You’ll agree: It’s weird at the top of the world

 Each winter the length of highway in the Northwest Territories doubles, as a network of ice roads are built atop frozen lakes, rivers and even the Arctic Ocean.
 Most of the routes are underlain by ice four feet thick – strong enough to hold up a jumbo jet.
 But every so often the highway gives way, threatening to send unlucky vehicles to their watery doom.

 Like a bizarre lunar stalagmite, the largest tufa mound in Canada rises near the shores of the Rabbitkettle River in Nahanni National Park.
 Thirty metres tall and 10,000 years old, the mound is formed by thermal springs that burble from the volcanic ground, leaching calcium carbonate that hardens into a crust of tufa.
-Take off your shoes and follow park officials on a barefoot hike to the delicate summit.

 The name's no joke.
 Where the vast Slave River crashes into the Precambrian Shield just shy of Fort Smith, it explodes into a maelstrom of house-high waves, log-eating whirlpools and galloping currents.
 The features have names that range from the sublime to the ridiculous – like Rollercoaster, Rockem Sockem, Land of A Thousand Holes, and the one pictured above, legendary Molly's Nipple.